munkacsimark/travian-helper-extension/README.md

 - **hide unnecessary stuffs** The extension can hide site elements and icons which you can't use without gold.

 Feel free to [contribute](https://github.com/munkacsimark/travian-helper-extension/blob/master/CONTRIBUTING.md) or [open issues](https://github.com/munkacsimark/travian-helper-extension/issues). ✊

+[Buy me a coffee](https://paypal.me/munkacsimark) if you like this project.☕️